The Winter Collection

 Suggested Audio Candy:

 It is with somewhat heavy heart that I bring you the final part of our B-List breakdown.
-52 movies, some good, some bad…all AWESOME!!!
+52 movies, some good, some bad…all awesome!!!
 Here is Keeper’s final thirteen, the winter warmers so to speak.
-What better way to begin than with Bob Clark’s gloriously-titled Children Shouldn’t Play With Dead Things.
-After an eerily effective front-end it took its sweet time building up a head of steam but when the dead things in question finally put in a performance, any sags in its mid-section were instantly forgiven.
+What better way to begin than with Bob Clark’s gloriously-titled and darkly comic 1973 zombie feature Children Shouldn’t Play With Dead Things.
+Admittedly it takes its sweet time building up a head of steam and it isn’t until the closing act that things finally start to pick up.
+Corporate malnourishment aside, Clark’s film excels in its characterization and performances, while the rich black comedy that runs freely through its veins is more evident to a seasoned viewer than a young tyke, which Keeper was upon primary introduction.
+It’s an effectual 70’s play on morality and the lesson we can take from it is never, under any circumstances, to desecrate holy grounds.
 Most enterprising considering it was made in 1972, this was the first North American zombie movie to appear on the back of Night of The Living Dead and is still worthy of your time.

 While on the subject of our decomposing friends, I cannot let another moment pass without making mention of Dan O’Bannon’s The Return of The Living Dead.
 In truth, it barely makes it onto this list at all and the reasoning behind is elementary.
 Every last one of y’all really should be more than familiar with this absolute zombie riot.
 O’Bannon had a hand in virtually every sci-fi worth its salt from the past thirty years prior to his untimely death in 2009 and, in a rare outing behind the lens, gave us one of the most iconic flicks of the entire epoch.